RXNT/ES6-NodeJS-Express-Seed/readme.md

   yarn start
   ```

+- NOTE: Due to incompatibilities with babel and node, and the maturity of Node's ES6 support, this project does not use babel.

+- Reference node.green for EcmaScript features that you're allowed to use. http://node.green/ .
+This project is designed to work with node 6.11.3 or higher.
+Node 6.11.3 supports 99% of ES6 syntax - everything except ES6 modules (import & export) will be OK, please use standard Node commonJS modules instead.
+If you choose a newer version, reference node.green to verify which features are allowed.
+(Node is planning to release support for ES6 modules in winter 2017 - reference node.green to confirm before using this feature.)

 # Create new Student API using MongoDB

 We will follow the instructions by adding a `Student` registartion API which will connect to mongodb